HydraDragonAntivirus/AntivirusDefender10/README.md

 - Ramiz Dayi
 - HydraDragonAntivirus
 ## Notice
-- If you close your computer forcefully that malware stops but after you restart it shows MBR/UEFI effects due to you select maximum desturction.-
+- If you close your computer forcefully that malware stops but after you restart it shows MBR/UEFI effects due to you select maximum desturction.
+- Even if 7zip says this malware because it doesn't matter password encrypted it contains RLO trick which triggers everyone.